 Liked

 52:15The way we live today prompts a tale of two future Hall of Famers inflicting pain on one another, yet another Hall of Famer, Phil Rizzuto, suffers pain and the host does too, and finally a story of a catcher who decided to engage with a world of corruption and paid a high price.
-The Infinite Inning is not only about baseball but a state of mind.
-St…
+The Infinite Inning is a journey to the past to understand the present…

 …